Dan-Nicolas/Personal-Finance-Tracker/README.md

 Personal Finance Tracker - Track and log different transactions, get summaries of income and expenses, and view data in a graph.
-Data is stored in a CSV file, wuth theuse of pandas and graphed using matplotlib.
+Data is stored in a CSV file, with the use of pandas and graphed using matplotlib.